pflanze/stoical-mentoring/README.md

 the screen share that I'll offer via Jitsi and don't want to interact actively with the session (other than talking or sending chat messages).

-Since standard VNC doesn't offer encryption, it's usually used via some kind of tunneling, I'm normally using SSH tunneling.
+Since standard VNC doesn't offer encryption, it is usually used via some kind of tunneling, I'm normally using SSH tunneling.
 Thus you'll need to give me (one of) your SSH public key(s), which I'll install on the server.
 Additionally, VNC itself uses a password, which